GuillaumeVIMONT/TD_UP2_EEJSI/TD_2/README.txt

 Into a window sliding reservoir, data is considered to be expired after a certain time interval.
 “Sliding window” in essence is such a random sample of fixed size (say k) “moving” over the most recent elements in the data stream.

+Types of Sliding Window: Time-stamp based

+Windows of duration t consist of elements whose arrival timestamp is within a time interval  t of the current time.
+Example being Priority Sample for Sliding Window

+We will be storing only the eligible elements in the memory.
+Therefore expected memory usage is O(log n), or O(k log n) for samples of size k.